The Lanna State

 - CKH: The Chonicle of Khmer heroes, by Sot Eng

-- CMC: The Chiang Mai Chronicle, by David K. Wyatt and Aroonrut Wichienkeeo
+- CMC: The Xiang-Mai Chronicle, by David K. Wyatt and Aroonrut Wichienkeeo

 - NC:The Nan Chronicle, Translated by Prasoet Churatana, Edited by David K. Wyatt